szal-jarocin/RepRapFirmware/README.md

     * Maximum number of probe points of 121; and
     * Delta maximum calibration points of 16
   * To support the number of different boards, a /sys/board.txt config file on the SDCard is used to configure the hardware pin assignments.
 Some example board config files [can be found here](https://github.com/sdavi/RepRapFirmware/tree/v2-dev-lpc/EdgeRelease/ExampleBoardConfig)
+    * M122 P200 command is used to print the mappings have been loaded by board.txt  and displays all options supported by board.txt

 **The LPC port is experimental and is likely to contain bugs - Use at your own risk**